openbaton/zabbix-plugin/README.md

 ![Zabbix plugin architecture][zabbix-plugin-architecture]

 Some of the benefits introduced by the usage of such plugin:
-1) Make the consumers (NFVO, VNFM) indipendent to the monitoring system.
+1) Make the consumers (NFVO, VNFM) independent to the monitoring system.
 2) The communication between the consumers and zabbix-plugin is JSON based, so the consumers can be written in any languages.
-3) The values of the items are cached and updated periodically in order to avoid to contact the zabbix server each time a specific metric is required.
+3) The values of the items are cached and updated periodically in order to avoid to contact the Zabbix Server each time a specific metric is required.
 4) If your consumer is written in java, we provide a simple class MonitoringPluginCaller which handle the communication via RabbitMQ.

-## Getting Started

-### Prerequisites
+## Prerequisites

 The prerequisites are:

 - Zabbix server (2.2 or 3.0) installed and running.
-See [how to configure Zabbix server 2.2][zabbix-server-configuration].
+See [how to configure Zabbix server 2.2][zabbix-server-configuration-2.2] or [Zabbix server 3.0][zabbix-server-configuration-3.0].
 - RabbitMQ server installed and running
 - Git installed
 - Gradle installed